aidulcandra/wachan/README.md

 # Changelog

 ## [Unreleased]
+### Added
+- Support sticker message
 ### Fixed
-- Sending a message to a @lid id throws an error
+- Sending a message to a @lid id no longer throws an error

 ## [1.6.0] - 2025-08-12
 ### Added